Salam and hello!

 Modern non-perishables in Japan have evolved into foods you can readily eat.
 So you may see Japanese companies creating these and selling them as emergency foods.

-An example of such food is the halal cookie by The Next Dekade, which can be stored for 10 years.
-The company also has water and bread preservable for 7 to 10 years (also halal).
+An example of such food is this halal cookie series by The Next Dekade, which can be stored for 7 years.
+The company also has water, retort rice food and bread preservable for 5, 7 to 10 years (also halal).

 ■ Self-heating Meal/Food